Make Qt and PyQt 4/5 official ups products

 Please contact me directly if you would like to discuss this further.

-#3 Updated by Corey Adams about 1 year ago
+#3 Updated by Corey Adams almost 3 years ago

 Thanks for the update.
 I would add that this may also apply to the microboone offline event display.
 I am not sure what their plans are, however - I contacted the AT and physics coordinators but got no reply.